alexkolo/rag_nutrition_facts_blog/README.md

 _(For details on the different types of retrievers, see the `notebooks/evaluation_retrieval.ipynb` notebook.)_

-The retriever `rrf`, a hybrid of vector and full-text search with the [Reciprocal Rank Fusion](https://lancedb.github.io/lancedb/reranking/rrf/) as reranker, delivered this highest score and was finally selected.
+The retriever `rrf`, a hybrid of vector and full-text search with the [Reciprocal Rank Fusion](https://lancedb.github.io/lancedb/reranking/rrf/) as reranker, delivered the highest score and was finally selected.

 It is interesting to note that pure vector search (`vector`) performed worse than pure full-text search (`fts`, aka keyword search), and that both performed worse than any hybrid search.

 Due to the limitation of available resources, not [all available rerankers from the LanceDB Library](https://lancedb.github.io/lancedb/reranking/) could be evaluated.
 Excluded from the evaluation were following rerankers:

 - [Cohere](https://lancedb.github.io/lancedb/reranking/cohere/) due to a too low rate limit in free tier